starburstdata/starburst-deploy/azure/README.md

 export ranger_url=${ranger_rs_name}.${zone_name} # This value is dynamically set

 # Azure Environment
-export subscription=?       # Subscription where Starburst will be deployed export region=?             # Azure Region where the cluster will be deployed export resource_group=?     # Resource Group that will be created for the deployment export cluster_name=?       # Give your cluster a name
+export subscription=?       # Subscription ID where Starburst will be deployed export region=?             # Azure Region where the cluster will be deployed export resource_group=?     # Resource Group that will be created for the deployment export cluster_name=?       # Give your cluster a name